andrioid/andri.dk/packages/site/src/content/blog/2022/migrating-to-astro.md

 tags: ["blog", "frontend"]
 ---

-This site was originally built with [Gatsby](https://www.gatsbyjs.com) site in 2019 and I used to teach myself Gatsby, React, GraphQL and Tailwind.
+This site was originally built with [Gatsby](https://www.gatsbyjs.com) site in 2019 and I used it to teach myself Gatsby, React, GraphQL and Tailwind.
 Gatsby was a natural fit, because I was excited about both GraphQL and React at the time.

 I've been considering migrating the site to either Next.js or Remix, but after playing around for a while I settled on [Astro](www.astro.build).